rfustino/TutorialASA/docs/tutorials/TutorialASAAll.md

 Step 5 Transfer an Asset
 ------------------------

 Transfer an asset allows users to transact with assets, after they have issued asset acceptance transactions.
 The optional closeRemainderTo argument can be used to stop transacting with a particular asset.
-Now that the opt-in has been done on a potential receiving accout, assets can be transferred.
+Now that the opt-in has been done on a potential receiving account, assets can be transferred.

 **Note:**
     A frozen account can always close out to the asset creator.